ashutp/JS/README.md

 # First
-i am create this for geneal purpose.
+i am creating  this for geneal purpose.